 » Fast and confess our sins to our great God.
 Our list of areas in which we have been unfaithful to God may be different, but confessing those to God is a good start.

 » Gather our families around us and make a renewed covenant to fear God.
 Get everyone in the family contributing insight about where the family has gone off track and what individual family members can do to get back on track.
-With the whole family involved, progress and encouragement and real togetherness will develop.
+With the whole family involved, progress, encouragement, and real togetherness will develop.

 » Bow before our God and ask Him to form Christ in us (Galatians 4:19).
 It is time to dedicate ourselves to holiness borne from an active Holy Spirit leading and guiding us (Romans 8:14).
 While it is still fresh in our minds, we need to take what we have learned at the Feast and put it into practice.